 In the pursuit of organizing my home for the next school year, I made a “color blocked” folder binder, notebook and pencil-case.
-When things look pretty, it gives me motivation to use them and keep them nice and tidy!
+When things look pretty, it gives me the motivation to use them and keep them nice and tidy!
 All my three kids will be in school next year and school supplies shopping has been in full swing.

 I was getting a little jealous of the fresh smell of brand new notebooks, pencils, pencil cases, etc. I asked myself, “why should they have all the fun?”.
 Along with crafting this for me, I put together a tutorial for you to show you how I made this.
 Take a look below and get started with your custom “back to school supplies” for any stage in life you might be in ;)

-- Binder, notebook and pencil-case
+- Binder, notebook, and pencil-case

 - Sticker letters are from Pebbles” ABC Stickers found at Amazon.